Plan on Having Enough

 The Mom and the Dad would sit down at the kitchen table after the kids were in bed to map out the vacation and write down what they decided on for the trip.
 Your efforts at a financial plan come together when you write down all the information in a coherent manner to offer guidance for your future (trip).

 A financial plan that is not written down is a dream or a wish, not a real, viable plan.
+Retirement planning with the help of an experienced financial planner gives you more opportunities for financial success.

 Today’s plans don’t have to be 60 to 100 pages of charts, graphs, and confusing financial terms that become stale as conditions change.
 New software programs present the information in easy to read and understandable formats.
 And they can easily be updated as finances change.